 The Altazimuth Instrument, which was mounted 20 feet above the ground, was never a success.
 It was dismantled by Spencer Jones at the start of WW2 and replaced with a new instrument to the observatory – a small transit instrument by Cooke Troughton and Simms that had been made for time determinations in Singapore, but never used for that purpose.
 A brick pier was built on top of the existing one and a raised wooden floor installed above the existing floor to make the telescope accessible for the observers.

 After the announcement had been made in 1946 that the Observatory would be moving to Herstmonceux, the Ministry of Works, to whom the site was to revert on behalf or the Crown, drew up plans to return the southern half of the Observatory site to the Park.
 Under this plan, only two buildings were to escape demolition, the South Building Store which was destined to become a public lavatory and the Altazimuth Pavilion which was scheduled to be adapted as a shelter by the opening up of the windows on both the east and the west side.
 Its future looked in doubt when during a ministerial visit that took place on 22 April 1958; Hugh Molson (the Government Minister with oversight for the project) indicated that he wanted it demolished.

 The dome was (and still is) opened and turned by hand.
-There does not appear to have been any mechanism to prevent the wind from blowing it shut, or causing it to rotate.
+There does not appear to have been any physical mechanism to prevent the wind from blowing it shut, or causing it to rotate.
 Whilst undoubtedly irritating, this would not have damaged the original Altazimuth Instrument, but the present instruments are too large for the dome and are vulnerable to being knocked by the internal structure, not only if the wind catches the dome, but also when they are being manipulated into position.
 This is particularly problematic with the photoheliograph, which because it is mounted as a German Equatorial, needs to be flipped over in order to observe on the opposite side of the meridian.
 Also problematic was the safety of the public as a result of the raised floor.
 There were three potential hazards, all of which were managed effectively over the years.
 Firstly, the steel beam supporting the dome had to be ducked under in order to gain access to the raised floor.
 Secondly, there were no safety railings at its edge, though in practice, the rail of the dome, which was around waist height, performed this role.
 Thirdly, there was the danger that members of the public might get their hands or hair caught during the turning of the dome.